kamaludu/bash4llm/PROVIDERS.md

 - Respect generated file security constraints by setting restrictive permissions (umask 077).
 - Respect the `DRY_RUN` option.
 If `DRY_RUN=1`, the core automatically blocks network calls upstream via the central `enforce_network_policy`; the provider must still behave predictably, ensuring that dummy but formally valid `$RESP` or `$PAYLOAD` files are written.
 - Ensure that every written file (JSON or text lists) always ends with a trailing newline (`\n`) character.
+- **Avoid calling system `flock` directly:** using lock files on file descriptors via `flock` is unstable or unsupported on sandboxed/mobile environments such as Termux (Android 14+), causing indefinite hangs or kernel deadlocks.
+The provider must rely solely on the core's abstract lock utilities (`atomic_write`, `lock_exec`), which automatically bypass `flock` on Termux and transparently fall back to directory lock atomicity (`mkdir`).

 ---